jason4151/bash/README.md

 # AWS Jump-Box Script

-This script is designed to establish a secure session with a jump-box instance in our AWS environments.
+This script is designed to establish a secure session with a jump-box EC2 instance in an AWS environment.
 It performs several checks and operations to ensure a smooth connection.

 ## Prerequisites